Liming prior to fall seedings of alfalfa

 A routine soil test will reveal the pH level of the soil, and this will determine whether lime is needed on the field.
 Generally, east of the Flint Hills, lime is recommended for alfalfa if the pH drops below 6.4, with a target pH for liming of 6.8.
 In the Flint Hills and west, lime is recommended for alfalfa and all other crops when the pH drops below 5.8, with a target pH of 6.0.
 Target pH is simply the pH goal once the lime reacts with the soil.

-Why are the target pH’s different for the two areas of Kansas?
+Why are the target pHs different for the two areas of Kansas?
 They differ because of the pH of the subsoil.
 East of the Flint Hills, especially south of the Kansas River, the subsoil tends to be acidic, and a higher target pH is used to assure adequate pH conditions in the root zone, and provide sufficient amounts of calcium and magnesium.
 From the Flint Hills west, most soils have high-pH, basic subsoils that can provide additional calcium and magnesium to meet crop needs.

 Calculating lime rates

-Lime rates are given in pounds of effective calcium carbonate, ECC, per acre.
-But how does that relate to agricultural lime and how much lime to apply?
+Lime rates are given in pounds of effective calcium carbonate, ECC, per acre, but how does that relate to agricultural lime and how much lime to apply?
 Lime materials can vary widely in their neutralizing power.
 All lime materials sold in Kansas must guarantee their ECC content and dealers are subject to inspection by the Kansas Department of Agriculture.

 Research has clearly shown that a pound of ECC from agricultural lime, pelletized lime, water treatment plant sludge, fluid lime, or other sources is equal in neutralizing soil acidity.
 Therefore under most circumstances, the cost per pound of ECC applied to your field should be a primary factor in source selection.
 Other factors such as rate of reaction (fineness), uniformity of spreading, and availability should be considered, but the final pH change, and subsequent alfalfa growth, will depend on the amount of ECC applied.

 In no-till or limited-till systems, where no incorporation of lime is planned, lower rates of lime application are normally recommended to avoid over-liming and raising the pH higher than needed in the surface 2-3 inches of soil.
 Over-liming can also reduce the availability of micronutrients such as zinc, iron, and manganese, and trigger deficiencies in some soils.
-Current K-State lime recommendations suggest that “traditional” rates designed for incorporation and mixing with the top 6 inches of soil should be reduced by 50 percent when surface-applied in no-till systems, or when applied to existing grass or alfalfa stands.
+Current K-State lime recommendations suggest that “traditional” rates designed for incorporation and mixing with the top 6 inches of soil should be reduced by 50 to 60 percent when surface applied in no-till systems, or when applied to existing grass or alfalfa stands.

 Calcium and magnesium contents